 Hospital-led ACOs may be struggling financially as sicker beneficiaries switch their care from physician-led ACOs, according to a new analysis.

-As Medicare beneficiaries develop more complex diseases, they are more likely to switch from a physician to a hospital-led ACO, according to researchers with the University of Wisconsin Health.
+As Medicare beneficiaries develop more complex diseases, they are more likely to be moved from a physician-led to a hospital-led ACO, according to researchers with the University of Wisconsin Health.
 That can lead to higher costs for hospital ACOs, which are already under fire from the CMS for not producing similar savings as their physician counterparts.

 "This suggests that the newly attributed beneficiaries experienced a significant change in their health status after being attributed to our ACO, resulting in a dramatic rise in use, and also potentially explaining their high degree of specialty care attribution," the analysis said.

-University of Wisconsin Health also has a cancer center, increasing the possibility that patients transfer from a physician-led ACO to a hospital ACO to get more specialized care.
+University of Wisconsin Health also has a cancer center, increasing the possibility that patients are transferred from a physician-led ACO to a hospital ACO to get more specialized care.

 Beneficiaries who were new to Wisconsin's ACO were almost twice as likely to have a new cancer diagnosis in 2016 compared with a beneficiary already in the hospital system's ACO, 6.1% versus 3.3%.

-This is the latest analysis to find switchers are responsible for higher costs.
+This is the latest analysis to find switched beneficiaries are responsible for higher costs.
 The Medicare Payment Advisory Commission found that beneficiaries who switched ACOs have higher healthcare spending than the market average.

 The panel also found that beneficiaries who stayed in an ACO had lower spending growth than the market average.